 The number of low-wage jobs will continue to increase, despite automation.
 Even though most jobs will change and evolve with demand as well as technology, it may not be economical or effective to automate certain jobs.
 For example, low-wage Maintainer jobs in areas like education and health care require employees to be on-site and often involve relational skills that are difficult or impossible to automate (although these workers will still have to learn to work with technology).
-From 2016 to 2026, the occupation projected to have the largest number of new jobs in New Jersey is retail salespeople; the median wage for these jobs in 2018 was \$11.68 per hour, which was not enough to support the single-adult, senior, or family Survival Budgets.
-Of the state's top 20 growth occupations, 83% will pay less than \$15 per hour, 50% will not require any formal educational credential at all, and 26% will require only a high school diploma.
+From 2016 to 2026, the occupation projected to have the largest number of new jobs in Wisconsin is food preparation and serving workers; the median wage for these jobs in 2018 was \$9.23 per hour (including employer-reported tips), which was not enough to support the single-adult, Senior, or family Survival Budgets.
+Of the state's top-20 growth occupations, 66% will pay less than \$15 per hour, 41% will not require any formal educational credential at all, and 39% will require only a high school diploma.

 Students will continue to be a significant part of the labor force.
 As more families face financial hardship and the cost of college continues to rise, more students will have to work while in school.
 Nationally, 20% of high school students, 41% of full-time college students, and 82% of part-time college students had a job in 2017.
 What's more, despite many students being employed, 45% of college students who completed the largest annual survey of basic college needs reported having experienced food insecurity in the previous month, and 56% had experienced housing insecurity in the prior year.
 And even with more students working, student debt will continue to increase as more students from lower-income families attend college and costs continue to rise.
-In New Jersey in 2018, 64% of college students graduated with an average of \$34,387 in loans to pay off - a 45% increase from 2010.
-New Jersey has one of the largest outflows of college-age students in the U.S, due in part to the high cost of living and college tuition.
+In Wisconsin, 64% of college students who graduated in 2018 were in debt with an average loan of \$31,705, a 29% increase from 2010.